Nimisha-Singh/Time-Table-for-DTU/README.md

 SET y.year = toInteger(line.year);
 ```

-Next create the lecturers for the Computer Science and Applied Physics department, using the data from the `lecturers.csv` file, as shown below.
+Next create the lecturers for the Mathematics and Computing department, using the data from the `lecturers.csv` file, as shown below.

 ```
 LOAD CSV WITH HEADERS FROM "file:///lecturers.csv" AS line